FAQ

 - Panels with industry experts

-- Eight one-on-one career strategy sessions with a designated mentor
+- Six one-on-one career strategy sessions with a designated mentor

 - Group discussions and exercises with the cohort